 How to Calculate Percent Change in Excel?

-To calculate the percent change in excel we need at least two numbers from the different time period.
+To calculate the percent change in excel, we need at least two numbers from different time periods.
 Below is the formula to calculate the percent change in general.

 Percent Change = (New Value – Old Value) / Old Value